 He wouldn’t tell them one way or another, so it kept them guessing.
 Louis, Joe’s son, and an islander, works at the same school where his father works.
 He is working as a dorm supervisor for the kids who board at the school.
 He is also the coach of the school basketball team.

 The team consists of students from different countries who must all play the game speaking English because none understands the others if they speak their native tongues.
 Louis has his hands full as games differ slightly from when he played for the Put-in-Bay Panthers at Put-in-Bay High.
 And by the way, the opposing team had Panther jerseys on at the team’s first home game.

 How ironic for Louis.
 Louis says he plans on working at the school next year, too.
 Caroline spent November, December, January, and most of February touring Spain, Ireland, France, Germany, Italy, and Switzerland and visiting her guest family from when she spent a school year in Austria when she was fifteen years old.
 Caroline was a frequent visitor of the Suttmanns while in Austria.
 She spent one day in early February skiing with Louis, plus enjoyed the holidays with his sister, Erika (Put-in-Bay High School Class of 2001), when she was in Austria over the holidays.

-Although not from the island, Zuzana “Susanna” Caplanova, a Slovakian girl who worked as a waitress at Pasquale’s for three years several years ago, now lives in Padova, Italy with her husband Stefano.
-Zazana, who babysat on a regular basis while on the island for Sara and Trey Sheehan’s kids when they were younger, now has a newborn daughter of her own.
+Although not from the island, Zuzana “Susanna” Caplanova, a Slovakian girl who worked as a waitress at Pasquale’s for three years several years ago, now lives in Padova, Italy, with her husband, Stefano.
+Zazana, who regularly babysat while on the island for Sara and Trey Sheehan’s kids when they were younger, now has a newborn daughter of her own.
 She says she would love to have her daughter come to Put-in-Bay when she is older and work for the summer.